pixie-io/blog.px.dev/content/blog/etcd-6-tips/index.md

 The leader node must periodically send a heartbeat to all followers to notify them that it is still alive and active.
 If the followers have not received a heartbeat after a configurable timeout, a new leader election is initiated.
 During this process, the system will be unavailable, as a leader is necessary to enforce the current state.

 By effect, the etcd cluster's stability is very sensitive to network and disk IO.
-This means that etcd's stability is susceptible to heavy workloads, both from itself and other applications running in the environment. <u><a name="leadership">It is recommended to add robust handling, such as retries, to account for the possibility of lost leadership.</a></u>
+This means that etcd's stability is susceptible to heavy workloads, both from itself and other applications running in the environment. <b>It is recommended to add robust handling, such as retries, to account for the possibility of lost leadership.</b>

 ### Log Replication